yakirkeren/Traffic-Circle-Simulator/README.md

 # Traffic-Circle-Simulator

-This assignment is a part of the course 'Operating Systems' that includes multi-thread programming combined with mutual exclusion.
+This assignment is a part of the Operating Systems course and it includes multi-thread programming combined with mutual exclusion.

 ## The Task